NEW: More than 100,000 people are in shelters, the Philippines' emergency management chief says

 “They’re located in the belt basically between the equator and the subtropics.
 You might consider it the bowling alley for typhoons moving across the Pacific,” said Bob Henson, a weather and climate science blogger for Weather Underground.

-Haiyan, one of the strongest storms ever to make landfall, generated a devastating storm surge that flattened entire neighborhoods in the densely populated coastal city of Tacloban before moving quickly over other areas of the central Philippines.
+Haiyan, one of the strongest storms ever to make landfall, was a different beast from Koppu, however.
+It generated a devastating storm surge that flattened entire neighborhoods in the densely populated coastal city of Tacloban before moving quickly over other areas of the central Philippines.